-I am a Ph.D. student in the ESE Interdisciplinary Graduate Program in Lyles School of Civil Engineering at Purdue University.
+I am a Ph.D. student in Environmental Engineering of the ESE Interdisciplinary Graduate Program in Lyles School of Civil Engineering at Purdue University.
 I received my bachelor’s degree in Civil Engineering from Iran University of Science and Technology in 2013.
-I then continued my academic career by completing a Master’s degree in Civil/Environmental Engineering at University of Tehran in 2016 working on the application of different supplementary materials in fate and transport of emerging contaminants in saturated media.
+I then continued my academic career by completing a Master’s degree in Civil/Environmental Engineering at the University of Tehran in 2016 working on the application of different supplementary materials in fate and transport of emerging contaminants in saturated media.

 Along with my academic career, I have always been trying to become an environmentalist making our beautiful planet a better place to live.
-In this regard, I have founded and co-founded a lot of non-profitable movements in order to increase environmental awareness of people of mostly developing countries by using platforms such as social media, podcast, blogging, translation, etc., a summary of which can be found in my working experience page.
+In this regard, I have founded and co-founded a lot of non-profitable movements to increase environmental awareness of people of mostly developing countries by using platforms such as social media, podcast, blogging, translation, etc., a summary of which can be found in my working experience page.